dvdoug/BoxPacker/docs/too-large-items.rst

             // pause dispatch, email someone or any other handling of your choosing }

-For some applications the ability/requirement to do their own handling of this case may not be wanted or may even be problematic, e.g. if some items being too large and requiring special handling is a normal situation for that particular business.
+However, an ``Exception`` is for exceptional situations and for some businesses, some items being too large and thus requiring special handling might be considered a normal everyday situation.
+For these applications, having an ``Exception`` thrown which interrupts execution might be not be wanted or be considered problematic.

 BoxPacker also supports this workflow with the ``InfalliblePacker``.
 This class extends the base ``Packer`` and automatically handles any ``NoBoxesAvailableException``.
 It can be used like this: